graphile/crystal/examples/forum/tutorial.md

   execute procedure forum_example_private.set_updated_at();
 ```

-Ok, to define our trigger we ran three commands.
-First we created a function named `set_updated_at` in our `forum_example_private` schema (bet you were waiting for us to use that!).
-We put it in our `forum_example_private` schema because we want no one to have access, this is a utility function for our triggers.
-Note that `forum_example_private.set_updated_at` returns a `trigger`.
-This is required for any function we want to use as a trigger.
-Our function is also written in a new language, [PL/pgSQL](https://www.postgresql.org/docs/9.6/static/plpgsql.html).
-The PL/pgSQL allows you to perform block computations, such as this, in the database.
-There are alternatives to PL/pgSQL as we mentioned earlier.
+To define our trigger we ran three commands.
+First we created a function named `set_updated_at` in our `forum_example_private` schema because we want no one to directly call this function as it is simply a utility. `forum_example_private.set_updated_at` also returns a `trigger` and is implemented in [PL/pgSQL](https://www.postgresql.org/docs/9.6/static/plpgsql.html).

-After we define our `forum_example_private.set_updated_at` function, we can use it in the triggers we create!
-As we want to update the `updated_at` columns of two tables, we create two triggers.
+After we define our `forum_example_private.set_updated_at` function, we can use it in the triggers we create with the [`CREATE TRIGGER`](https://www.postgresql.org/docs/9.6/static/sql-createtrigger.html) command.
 The triggers will run before a row is updated by the [`UPDATE`](https://www.postgresql.org/docs/9.6/static/sql-update.html) command and will execute the function on every row being updated.

-> **Note:** If you want to do some intensive work in triggers, perhaps consider using Postgres’s pub/sub functionality by running the [`NOTIFY`](https://www.postgresql.org/docs/9.6/static/sql-notify.html) command in triggers and then use the [`LISTEN`](https://www.postgresql.org/docs/9.6/static/sql-listen.html) command in a worker service.
+> **Note:** If you want to do some CPU intensive work in triggers, perhaps consider using Postgres’s pub/sub functionality by running the [`NOTIFY`](https://www.postgresql.org/docs/9.6/static/sql-notify.html) command in triggers and then use the [`LISTEN`](https://www.postgresql.org/docs/9.6/static/sql-listen.html) command in a worker service.
 If Node.js is your platform of choice, you could use the [`pg-pubsub`](https://www.npmjs.com/package/pg-pubsub) package to make listening easier.

 * * *